nf-core/phaseimpute/docs/output.md

 </details>

-[`bcftools convert`](https://samtools.github.io/bcftools/bcftools.html#convert) aids in the conversion of vcf files to .hap and .legend files.
+[`bcftools convert`](https://samtools.github.io/bcftools/bcftools.html#convert) aids in the conversion of VCF files to .hap and .legend files.
 A .samples file is also generated.
 Once that you have generated the hap and legend files for your reference panel, you can skip the reference preparation steps and directly submit these files for imputation.
 The hap and legend files are input files used with `--tools quilt`.

 ### Sites directory